-I already have a multiple-entry short-stay visa for the United Kingdom, and I have used this before to travel to Ireland under the Irish Short-Stay Visa Waiver Programme.
-Is it still possible to use this visa now to enter Ireland?
+· I already have a multiple-entry short-stay visa for the United Kingdom, and I have used this before to travel to Ireland under the Irish Short-Stay Visa Waiver Programme.
+Will this still be possible when the new scheme is introduced?

-You can continue to use your existing multiple-entry short-stay UK visa for entry to Ireland under the Irish Short-Stay Visa Waiver Programme until that programme expires on 31 October 2016.
+You can continue to use your existing multiple-entry short-stay UK visa for entry to Ireland under the Irish Short-Stay Visa Waiver Programme until that programme expires on 31 October 2021.